 How many emails have you received today?
-How many taps on the shoulder?
-How many hours have you spent in meetings and on routine admin?
-Now ask yourself: how much of this were you actually hired to do?
+How many chat messages?
+How many hours have you spent in meetings, managing work tools, fiddling with admin?

 Now ask yourself: how much of this actually matters?

 Millions of us wrestle with digital distraction on a daily basis.
 It makes it impossible to focus or be present in our work, but we’ve somehow come to accept it.
 We allow everyone and everything to divert our attention.
 To rewrite our schedule.
 To redefine our priorities.
 And unconsciously, we lose our space for meaningful action.

 Over the last few decades, our tools have pursued connectivity and instant availability at the expense of meaning.
 Instead of amplifying our human abilities, they have weighed us down; creating new inefficiencies in place of those they remove.
 Many are disruptive by design, using intrusive notifications and reward-based psychology to trap us in unproductive, passive cycles.

 And we know we can build better.
 We want to think beyond what we already have.
 We want to solve problems instead of airbrushing them.
 We want to build tools that help you reconnect with your purpose.

 So you rediscover love for your work.
 So you use your 90,0000 hours to create something useful.
 So you do something that matters.